Mestaratype/Firjar/README.md

 * `make test` will run [FontBakery](https://github.com/googlefonts/fontbakery)'s quality assurance tests.
 * `make proof` will generate HTML proof files.

-The proof files and QA tests are also available automatically via GitHub Actions - look at `https://mestaratype.github.io/Firjar/`.
+The proof files and QA tests are also available automatically via GitHub Actions - look at (https://mestaratype.github.io/Firjar/).

 ## About

-Description of you and/or organisation goes here.
+**Mestara** is a type foundry specialized in creating and designing Arabic typefaces.
+Founded by a professional calligrapher and designer, Mestara aims to reflect the beauty, and modernity while respecting traditional calligraphic principles.
+[Visit our website](https://mestara.com)

 ## License